eirikroka/Master/README.md

 - Structuring Python applications for visualization and user interaction

 Comments:
 A fun course with a stressfull exam.
-I have later used this knowledge to build an app, *which is also available on my GitHub.*
+I have later used this knowledge to build an app, which is also available on my GitHub: *https://github.com/eirikroka/Football-Sim*.

 ## Projects